Helping Your Teen Through COVID-19 Physical Distancing Challenges

 - Present your teen with simple, brief “bytes” of information regarding the importance of physical distancing and self-isolation.
 Explain who they are protecting, (older family members, or those with underlying health concerns) and remind them they are also protecting themselves.
 Try to keep a more neutral tone with your delivery.

 - Teens rarely experience threats to safety in the same way that their parents do.
 So practice patience as you help your teen grasp the severity of the situation.
-It make take a few attempts at discussing risks and benefits with them before you notice they are registering the importance of the information in the way that you do.
+It may take a few attempts at discussing risks and benefits with them before you notice they are registering the importance of the information in the way that you do.

 - Look for indications in your teen’s actions and language that shows they’re starting to understand.
 Are they spending more time at home now than they did before?
 Are they asking more questions?
 Do you notice them coming to you now with information that they’ve seen or heard from their own web searches or friends?
 All of these are signs that your teen is coming around and starting to engage with the bigger picture.
 Encourage them, and invite them to keep asking questions, as you influence them by sharing information from credible sources.